Buy Bitcoin in the United States

-International exchanges offer added options to US customers with many supporting US dollar and helpful deposit methods.
+International exchanges offer added options to US customers, with many supporting US Dollar deposits across a variety of methods.
 Here is a top selection available to you:

 Coinmama may be based in Israel, but it’s available in a huge number of countries, including the US.
 It was launched in 2013, and it offers convenience: you can buy Bitcoin with a debit or credit card.

-The downside is that the fees are on the high side at 5.5% per transaction and 5% per credit or debit card transaction.
+The downside is that the fees are on the high side, with about a 10% fee total whether using your debit card or ACH transfer.
 You can read my full review of Coinmama here.

 CEX.IO is available in most countries around the world.
 Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin, as well as a selection of altcoins.

-Both credit cards and bank transfers are accepted payment methods, with low fees of 0%–0.2% on trades.
-CEX.IO offers both a trading platform and a brokerage service, both entail different fees.
-You can read my full CEX.io review here.
+Both credit cards and bank transfers are accepted payment methods, as well as Google Pay, PayPal, and Apple Pay.
+CEX.IO offers both a trading platform and a brokerage service, entailing different fees.
+You can read my full CEX.IO review here.

-Paxful is a P2P marketplace, which allows buyers and sellers to meet online and trade Bitcoin directly with each other.
-Founded in 2015, by now they have offices in multiple cities around the world.
+Paxful is a P2P marketplace that allows buyers and sellers to meet online and trade Bitcoin directly with each other.
+Founded in 2015, they now have offices in multiple cities around the world.

-Sellers on Paxful accept over 300 payment methods, including bank transfers, Visa, MasterCard, and PayPal.
-If you’re buying Bitcoins on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
+Paxful offers more than 400 ways to buy and sell cryptocurrency, including bank transfers, Visa, MasterCard, and PayPal.
+If you’re buying Bitcoin on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
 Sellers do have to pay a fee, however, ranging from 1% to 5%, depending on the chosen method.
 You can read my full Paxful Review here.